Budva Gay Travel

 Konoba Portun was my favorite restaurant in Budva.
 I had some amazing sesame-crusted grilled tuna.
 The house wine sufficed as it was local Montenegrin wine.
 Konoba Portun is not the cheapest, but it is well worth the price.
 The restaurant is located in the old city in and adorable narrow alleyway that you surely won’t forget.

 For breakfast or lunch near the beach, check out Astoria Restaurant.
+They are part of the Astoria Hotel Budva.
 Interestingly, Astoria Restaurant is by far better than the café directly adjacent to it.
 That nearby restaurant that advertises Aperol Spritz is not very good, so skip it and stick to Astoria!

 The unofficial Budva gay bar is Casper Bar.
 If any other gay travelers are in the area, you will find them at Casper Bar.
 While hanging out with my good friend Martin, we met a gay Swedish traveler at the bar and chatted for an hour or so.